 The Audit Committee of the Board was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee our corporate accounting and financial reporting processes and audits of its financial statements.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the Company's independent auditors; determines and approves the engagement of the independent auditors; determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditors on the Company's audit engagement team as required by law; reviews and approves or disapproves transactions between the Company and any related persons; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting or auditing matters and the company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Audit Committee evaluates the performance of and assesses the qualifications of the Company's independent auditors; determines and approves the engagement of the independent auditors; determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditors on the Company's audit engagement team as required by law; reviews and approves or disapproves transactions between the Company and any related persons; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-The Audit Committee is currently composed of three directors: Ms. Dean, Mr. D'Amore, and Mr. Mathy.
-The Audit Committee met 10 times during 2020.
-The Board has adopted a written Audit Committee charter that is available to stockholders in the investor relations section of our website.
+The Audit Committee is currently composed of three directors: Ms. Dean, Mr. D'Amore, and Mr. Henshall.
+Mr. Mathy was a member of the Audit Committee during the fiscal year that ended on December 31, 2021.
+The Audit Committee met 9 times during 2021.
+The Board has adopted a written Audit Committee charter that is available to stockholders in the investor relations section of our website at ir.everbridge.com.